chuckremes/ruby-io/FAQ.md

     A. Great question and the hardest to answer.
 The simple answer is that new gems need to be created to utilize it much like there were gems written to support great projects like `EventMachine`, `Celluloid`, `Celluloid-IO`, `async`, and others.
 It is also possible to create an adapter layer that would translate the old-style Ruby IO API into calls that conform to this library's API.
 I may create such an adapter library at some point.

     It should be pointed out that most of those other libraries provide async Sockets only.
-This library tries to provide async or nonblocking access to Files, Sockets, TTYs, and other IO mechanisms so it's a much more general solution.
+This library tries to provide both synchronous and nonblocking access to Files, Sockets, TTYs, and other IO mechanisms so it's a much more general solution.

 12. I have a question not listed here; how can I get an answer?